GfSE/SAF-Specification/developing-saf/development.md

   * hard dependencies (required vp is needed, otherwise this vp cant be filled)
   * soft dependencies (recommended vp supports this vp but could be omitted without breaking things)

+The concerns of the SEMP Author are laid out in the [Stakeholder Documentation](../stakeholders.md#saf-mbse-approch-planer)

 ### SAF Users::Model User

 The user of a model (author or reader) wants to know: